- How is vaginal cancer treated?

 A local recurrence of a stage I or stage II vaginal cancer may be treated with radical surgery (such as pelvic exenteration).
 If the cancer was originally treated with surgery, radiation therapy is an option.
 Surgery is the usual choice when the cancer has come back after radiation therapy.

 Higher-stage cancers are difficult to treat when they recur.
-They usually cannot be cured by currently available treatments.
+They usually can’t be cured by currently available treatments.
 Care focuses mostly on relieving symptoms, although participation in a clinical trial of new treatments may be helpful.

 For a distant recurrence, the goal of treatment is to help the woman feel better.
 Surgery, radiation, or chemo may be used.
 Again, a clinical trial is a good option.